Causal inference with dyadic data in randomized experiments: Introduction

-In contrast to the vast literature on causal inference with unit-level outcomes, the research on causal inference with dyadic data is relatively sparse. \cite{fafchamps2007risk} studied the identification issues in dyadic data regression and developed a dyadic-robust variance estimator as an extension of the spatial heteroskedasticity and autocorrelation consistent (HAC) estimator.
-The dyadic-robust variance estimator has been successfully applied in the analysis of trade data by \cite{cameron2014robust}. \cite{aronow2015cluster} proposed a sandwich-type robust variance estimator for linear regression to account for complex clustering structure in dyadic data. \cite{tabord2019inference} established the statistical inference for dyadic robust $t$-statistics under more general conditions and asymptotic regimes. \cite{canen2024inference} provided an alternative linear dyadic regression model that explicitly accounts for dependence across indirectly linked dyads.
-For nonparametric dyadic regression, \cite{graham2021minimax} presented the minimax lower bound of the mean regression function for dyadic data and provided a dyadic analogue of the familiar Nadaraya-Watson kernel regression estimator.
-Recently, \cite{graham2024kernel, chiang2023empirical, cattaneo2024uniform} studied kernel density estimation for dyadic data.
-These previous proposals have focused on the estimation and inference in dyadic regression or correlation rather than engaging deeply with the causal aspects of dyadic data.
+Dyadic data analysis has a long tradition in econometrics and statistics, primarily focusing on dependence-aware estimation and inference for regression and correlation models. \citet{fafchamps2007risk} studied identification issues in dyadic regression and proposed a dyadic-robust variance estimator that extends the spatial heteroskedasticity and autocorrelation consistent (HAC) estimator; \citet{cameron2014robust} applied it to international trade flows. \citet{aronow2015cluster} proposed a sandwich-type robust variance estimator for linear regression that accommodates the complex clustering structure of dyadic data, and \citet{tabord2019inference} established asymptotic properties of dyadic-robust $t$-statistics under more general conditions and asymptotic regimes. \citet{canen2024inference} proposed a linear dyadic regression model that explicitly accounts for dependence across indirectly linked dyads.
+For nonparametric dyadic regression, \citet{graham2021minimax} derived a minimax lower bound for the mean regression function and provided a dyadic Nadaraya--Watson estimator, and a series of recent works \citep{graham2024kernel,chiang2023empirical,cattaneo2024uniform} studied kernel density estimation for dyadic data. {\citet{graham2020dyadic} provides a model-based treatment of dyadic outcomes that posits independent and identically distributed latent unit-level and dyad-level variables, with a brief discussion of interference in his Section~5.5.
+These contributions concern estimation and inference within dyadic regression or correlation models, rather than engaging with the causal aspects of dyadic data.
+Our framework differs in that it is design-based, treats the potential outcomes as fixed, and derives inference solely from the randomization mechanism.}